About The Graph

 This page will explain what The Graph is and how you can get started.

-The Graph is a decentralized protocol for indexing and querying data from blockchains, starting with Ethereum.
-It makes it possible to query data that is difficult to query directly.
+The Graph is a decentralized protocol for indexing and querying blockchain data.
+The Graph makes it possible to query data that is difficult to query directly.

 Projects with complex smart contracts like Uniswap and NFTs initiatives like Bored Ape Yacht Club store data on the Ethereum blockchain, making it really difficult to read anything other than basic data directly from the blockchain.